gamc-core/ENDO/README.md

 - [trajectory](history/node00-gamc/trajectory/)
 → structural evolution

 ---

 ## WHAT YOU ARE SEEING

 This is not code.

-This is a recorded execution.
+This is recorded execution.

 You are observing:

-- how a system executes
+— how a system executes
-- what it records
+— what it records
-- how it closes
+— how it closes
-- how it persists
+— how it persists
+— reproducible artifacts derived from execution

 ---